 In Symphony of the Night, the music for the Alchemy Laboratory area is called "Dance of Gold".
 A common practice among alchemists was the search of a chemical formula capable of transmutating base metals into gold. —Caiahpasthesympathist

-I always wondered how sealing Dracula's castle away would have killed him for good, the center of chaos reasoning was kind of "eh", then it hit me; The center of chaos is the Crimson Stone from Castlevania: Lament of Innocence, the stone that gave Dracula his power originally.
+I always wondered how sealing Dracula's castle away would have killed him for good; the center of chaos reasoning was kind of "eh", but then it hit me — the center of chaos is the Crimson Stone from Castlevania: Lament of Innocence, the stone that gave Dracula his power originally.
 The way the core "shatters" like a gem breaking seems to give credibility to this.

 I was wondering the other day about why the Whip's Memory in Castlevania: Portrait of Ruin showed Richter Belmont in his Rondo of Blood attire, besides sprite recycling.
 Then I thought of something: between his two game appearances, Rondo of Blood was the only one where he was actually fighting Dracula and his hordes of darkness.
 He was brainwashed to lead Dracula's castle in Symphony of the Night, so that would not reflect well on the Vampire Killer.